ujisati/ai-for-dummies/README.md

 #### Config

 All of the models you want to store, whether through Ollama or Huggingface, are stored in `args.py`.
-Create it and fill it with the following example.
+Create this file in the project root and fill it with the following example.

-The beauty here is you can create as many configs as you like and all the models will be downloaded and built to the volume.
+The beauty here is you can create as many configs as you like and all the models can be downloaded and built to the volume.

 ```python
 from typing import Literal